UW-GDA/gda_course_2021/resources/project/README.md

 ### Week 3: Project Idea Pitches
 * Develop a short, 1-minute pitch/summary of project idea(s)
-* Come to class ready to share your idea(s) in small groups
+* Come to class ready to share your idea(s) in small groups and provide feedback to others
+* If you see potential opportunities to work with other students, follow up with them on Slack!

+### Week 4: Submit Short Summary
-* Send your summary to the instructor on Slack
+* Send a direct message on Slack to the instructor and TA containing a short summary of your project
-    * Instructor will provide feedback
+    * Instructor/TA will provide feedback
-    * Instructor will compile a list and attempt to facilitate group formation around similar project ideas
+    * Instructor/TA will compile a list and attempt to facilitate group formation around similar project ideas

+### Week 5: Refine Project Idea
+* Come to class ready to share your refined idea(s) in small groups and provide feedback to others
+* If you see potential opportunities to work with other students, follow up with them on Slack!
+* For group projects, start discussing next steps with your team, defining roles, dividing tasks
+* Start preparing more detailed project outline (see below)

 ### Week 6: Repo and Project Outline
 #### Create a Github repository